yogurtandjam/fullstack-takehome-2/README.md

 ### Technical Specifications
 - Use React for recreating the design.
 - Use the mock Node.Js / Express backend server to retrieve / add emojis.
 - Use TradingView's [`lightweight-charts`](https://github.com/tradingview/lightweight-charts) library for the candlestick chart (already included in `package.json`).
-Don't worry about matching the exact Figma design for the chart component since this library is a reduced version of what we use in production!
+Don't worry about matching the exact Figma design for the chart component since this library is a reduced version of what we use in production.

 ### Deliverables
 - A zip file or a link to a Git repository containing: